OrbyBot/OrbyBot/README.md

 The source code all lives in src/ but we are using es6+ syntax not all recognized by node.

-To make it work we must first transpile the code, that's what `npm run build` does, essentially transpiling all the application code (skips unit tests) in src/ and dumps it in dist/.
+To make it work we must first transpile the code, that's what `yarn build` does, essentially transpiling all the application code (skips unit tests) in src/ and dumps it in dist/.
 This way when the server is actually ran remotely (or locally), we're actually running the transpiled version on index.js (and everything else) in dist/, not src/

 ## Running Locally